karadeskin/Mem-Performance/README.md

 * Experiment with hyperparameter tuning.

 ## Acknowledgements

 * TensorFlow and Keras for providing the neural network framework.
-* scikit-learn for data preprocessing and model evaluation tools
+* scikit-learn for data preprocessing and model evaluation tools.